EvanDiamantidis/TryHackMe/Machines/Blue/README.md

 <br />

-Searching Metasploit for the exploit the machine is vulnerable to will show the relevant modules we could use for our attack.
+Searching Metasploit for the exploit the machine is vulnerable to will show the relevant modules suited for our attack.

 ![image](https://user-images.githubusercontent.com/14150485/171114110-e0c005f4-9378-4351-a843-6a417c0e65b6.png)

 <br />

-The module we will be using for the purposes of this machine is a well-known SMB exploit also used in various other rooms.
+The `EternalBlue` module we will be using for the purposes of this machine is a well-known SMB exploit also used in various other TryHackMe rooms.

 As mentioned in the task description, using the `set payload windows/x64/shell/reverse_tcp` command is optional, however anything that benefits us in our learning process is always welcome!

 Having said that, my personal experience using this payload with Blue was problematic due to multiple sessions that interfered both with my console, as well as my overall bandwidth, so feel free to skip this in case you run into similar issues.

-Updating the required options with the correct values and running the exploit will successfully grant access to the target machine.
+Let us proceed with updating the module options with the appropriate values and run the exploit to gain access to the target machine.

 ![image](https://user-images.githubusercontent.com/14150485/171119152-d06c8d10-5932-483b-9dde-5b8150205f7b.png)